pretix/pretix-docs/docs/guides/plugins/getyourguide.md

 ### Setting up your event for GetYourGuide

-In order to enable the GetYourGuide plugin, navigate to :navpath:Your event → :fa3-wrench: Settings → Plugins: and open the :btn:Integrations: tab.
+In order to enable the GetYourGuide plugin for your event, navigate to :navpath:Your event → :fa3-wrench: Settings → Plugins: and open the :btn:Integrations: tab.
 Seek out the plugin labeled "GetYourGuide" in the list and click the :btn:Enable: button next to it.
 Now that you have enabled the GetYourGuide plugin, the pretix integration with GetYourGuide and all settings associated with it are available for your event.